coding-boot-camp/forking-tutorial/README.md

 # forking-tutorial🍴

 This repo is used as a demo for the in-class git fork guide

+## Description

+Takes a copy of the repository to manually manage authorization setting for each contributor.
+This gives the maintainer more of a "pull" style overflow etc.

 ## About forks

 Forking a repository makes an exact copy another project that resides on your personal account.
 This acts as a connection between your own repo and the owner's repo.
 Additionally, this allows the owner to protect their own code by preventing users from pushing to it directly but still giving developers a way to contribute in a non-intrusive way.
 Forking is very common in open-source software development.